beau1399/porpus/README.md

 ### The Banality of Dumpster Diving

+If we allow that the argument made in the last section is plausible, and that Clojure is a valid, even inevitable direction for Web development, then an obvious question presents itself: why are people using other things instead?

+Were choosing Clojure simply a matter of learing its syntax, and learning how to think in terms of functions and immutable data vs. variables and objects, then I think the transition to Clojure would be faster and easier than it has been.
+This is not the case, though.
+The [Figwheel documentation](https://figwheel.org/docs/getting_help.html) says some things about this that ring true to me:

+*"First, folks try to learn too many things in parallel.
+They try to learn functional programming, persistent datastructures, ClojureScript tooling, hot reloading, using a browser connected REPL, Reactjs, a ClojureScript React wrapper like Reagent, Javascript, Ring(ie. Rack for Clojure), setting up a Clojure webserver all at the same time.*

+*This layering strategy may be an efficient way to learn when one is learning an imperative programming language like Python, Ruby or JavaScript.
+It becomes a losing strategy when you start to work with ClojureScript.
+The biggest reason for this is that the language itself is significantly different than these imperative languages.
+There are enough differences that you will find it difficult to associate these new patterns with the programming patterns that you are accustomed to.
+This unfamiliarity is easily compounded when you then add several other paradigm breakers like Reactjs and hot reloading to the mix."*

 So that's my take, at least, on why Clojure is what software developers need right now.

 Why aren't people using it?
 The people who get it -> nerd factor